Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/feature-explorer/variant-feature-explorer.md

 ## How do I find detailed information about a variant?

-Detailed data about a variant is (are?) presented in the nine panels in the main body of the Entity viewer.
+Detailed data about a variant is (are?) presented in the nine panels in the main body of the Feature explorer.

 Currently only three panels contain data